OceanBear/NucSegAI/README.md

 2. Images are assumed to be captured at 40X magnification, with a resolution of 0.25 um/pixel.
 Improper resolution will generate suboptimal results.

 2. During model development, we found staining normalization is critical for generating accurate and consistent results.
-It is highly recommended to normalize the H&E staining before applying the model:
+We need to normalize the H&E staining before applying the model:

 - `python3 stain_norm.py`